Yanina Wickmayer: 2015: Fourth career title

-2016: 5th WTA title
+2016: Fifth career title

 Wickmayer began the year at Brisbane International.
 In the first round, she lost to Dominika Cibulková.
-Playing in Sydney at the Sydney International, Wickmayer was defeated in the second round of qualifying by Lauren Davis.
+Playing at the Sydney International, Wickmayer was defeated in the second round of qualifying by Lauren Davis.
 Ranked 41 at the Australian Open, Wickmayer was defeated in the first round by Magdaléna Rybáriková.

-In February, Wickmayer competed in Russia at the St. Petersburg Trophy.
-She beat Jeļena Ostapenko in the first round.
+In February, Wickmayer competed at the St. Petersburg Ladies' Trophy and beat Jeļena Ostapenko in the first round.
 She fell in the next round to second seed and eventual champion, Roberta Vinci.
 Seeded eighth at the Abierto Mexicano, Wickmayer reached the semifinals where she lost to second seed Sloane Stephens.
 At the Monterrey Open, Wickmayer was defeated in the second round by fourth seed Johanna Konta.
 Competing at the Indian Wells Open, Wickmayer lost in the second round to 26th seed Sam Stosur.
 After Indian Wells, Wickmayer played at the San Antonio Open, one of the WTA 125 tournaments.
 Seeded fourth, she lost in the first round to Lauren Davis.
 In Miami, Wickmayer won her first-round match over Karin Knapp.
 In the second round, she upset 11th seed Lucie Šafářová.
 In the third round, she was defeated by wildcard Heather Watson.

 Wickmayer began her clay-court season at the İstanbul Cup.
 Seeded second, she lost in the first round to Andreea Mitu.
 Seeded eighth at the Prague Open, Wickmayer lost in the first round to Camila Giorgi.
 At the Madrid Open, Wickmayer was defeated in the first round by 12th seed Elina Svitolina.
-In her final tournament before Roland Garros at the Italian Open, Wickmayer was defeated in the first round by 11th seed Timea Bacsinszky.
+In her final stop before Roland Garros at the Italian Open, she was defeated in the first round by 11th seed Timea Bacsinszky.
 Wickmayer had a great run at the French Open.
-In the first round, she beat Alexandra Dulgheru.
-In the second, she upset 27th seed Ekaterina Makarova.
-In the third round, she lost to fourth seed and eventual champion, Garbiñe Muguruza.
+In the first round, she beat Alexandra Dulgheru and upset 27th seed Ekaterina Makarova in the second.
+In round three, she lost to fourth seed and eventual champion, Garbiñe Muguruza.